-In 2014, the Company conducted product development projects based on the discovery R&D performed in the prior years for both its clinical diagnostic product pipeline and pharmaceutical research and clinical trial customers.
-Extensive work was performed in development of the Company's clinical solutions for prostate and bladder cancers, as well as in connection with the development of the Company's MGMT assay as a potential companion diagnostic for various chemotherapeutic drug candidates.
+In 2015, the Company conducted product development projects based on the discovery R&D performed in the prior years for both its clinical diagnostic product pipeline and clinical trials.
+Extensive work was performed in development of the Company's clinical solutions for prostate and bladder cancers.

-Obligations not reflected in the 2014 financial statements
+Obligations not reflected in the 2015 financial statements

-All known obligations are reflected in the 2014 financial statements.
+All known obligations are reflected in the 2015 financial statements.